 COVID-19 in Murray Bridge and surrounds

 This post about public health and wellbeing is free to read.
-Your support can help Murray Bridge News tell more important local stories – subscribe today.
+Your support helps Murray Bridge News tell important local stories – subscribe today.

 If you’re into auspicious numbers, you might like to know that 8888 cases of COVID-19 have now been reported in the Murray Bridge district since the pandemic began.